mumuki/mumukit/README.md

 > Micro framework for quickly implement Mumuki runners

+## TL;DR

+The best way to start using `mumukit` is with [mumukit-bootstrap](https://github.com/mumuki/mumukit-bootstrap), and reading our online documentation in [develop.mumuki.io](http://develop.mumuki.io/chapters/66-runners-development)

 ## Installing

 You usually add mumukit to an empty project.
 First you need to add it to your Gemfile: